campadrenalin/tarakotta/README.md

 This game is a very early, very rough work in progress.
 Even the basic mechanics are under construction.

+New
+===
+ * CPU1 player in green!
+Grabs territory urgently, but is a bit of a coward in the face of opposition.

 Running the game
 ================